Tap the text to show or hide reading controls.

 Someone here’s hurting like he’s about to drop dead.

-Yujin gritted his teeth and rode out the pain.
+Yujin gritted his teeth and bore the pain.

 His head throbbed from the aftereffects of the knowledge transfer, but it had been worth it.